wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hadoop-create-linux-clusters-curl-rest.md

 > * Application ID - returned when creating the service principal
 > * Password for the service principal - used when creating the service principal

-Follow the steps in the _Authenticate service principal with a password - Azure CLI_ section of the [Authenticating a service principal with Azure Resource Manager](/documentation/articles/resource-group-authenticate-service-principal#authenticate-service-principal-with-password---azure-cli) document.
+Follow the steps in the _Authenticate service principal with a password - Azure CLI_ section of the [Authenticating a service principal with Azure Resource <!-- deleted by customization Manager](/documentation/articles/resource-group-authenticate-service-principal/#authenticate-service-principal-with-password---azure-cli) --><!-- keep by customization: begin --> Manager](/documentation/articles/resource-group-authenticate-service-principal#authenticate-service-principal-with-password---azure-cli) <!-- keep by customization: end --> document.
 This will create a new service principal that can be used to authenticate the cluster creation request.

 ##Get an authentication token